python/bedevere/README.md

 and the issue doesn't have the `skip news` label, the status fails and a relevant description label is added to it.
 - ### Closes invalid PRs
-Closes PRs that try to merge a maintenance branch into the master branch, adds `invalid` label, and posts a relevant message.
+Closes PRs that try to merge a maintenance branch into the main branch, adds `invalid` label, and posts a relevant message.
 - ### Labels PRs for docs
 Labels PRs for documentation as `type-documentation`
-- ### Copies master labels to backport
+- ### Copies main labels to backport
-Copies labels from master PRs to backport PRs
+Copies labels from main PRs to backport PRs

 ## *Aside*: where does the name come from?
 Since this bot is about identifying pull requests that need changes,